mehmoodosman/portfolio/README.md

 # My Personal Portfolio Website

 ## ToDo:
   - Add medium icon with functionality of linking to my medium profile
+  - Add more recent projects